ameli/detkit/docs/source/benchmark.rst

 * Set ``USE_SYMMETRY`` to ``1`` to enable symmetric Gramian matrix multiplication.
 This setting corresponds to the parameter :math:`\gamma = \frac{1}{2}` in Section 4 of [1]_.
 * Set ``USE_SYMMETRY`` to ``0`` to disable symmetric Gramian matrix multiplication.
 This setting corresponds to the parameter :math:`\gamma = 1` in Section 4 of [1]_.

-For each of the above cases, compile the package as described in :ref:`compile` and run the experiment as described next.
+For each of the above cases, compile the package as described in the :ref:`Compile from Source <compile-source>` section and run the experiment as described next.

 .. note::